hpcaitech/ColossalAI-Documentation/tutorials/features/gradient_clipping.md

 ### Hands-On Practice

 We provide a [runnable example](https://github.com/hpcaitech/ColossalAI-Examples/tree/main/features/gradient_clipping) to demonstrate gradient clipping.
-In this example, we set the gradinet clipping vector norm to be 1.0.
+In this example, we set the gradient clipping vector norm to be 1.0.
 You can run the script using this command:

 ```shell
 python -m torch.distributed.launch --nproc_per_node 1 --master_addr localhost --master_port 29500  train_with_engine.py